Divide and Conquer for Combinatorial Optimization and Distributed Quantum Computation: The Quantum Divide and Conquer algorithm

-Once $U_{ansatz}$ has been constructed, optimize its (non-fixed) parameters within a quantum-classical variational loop and store the bitstring obtained upon completion $\textbf{q}_A$.
-The circuit cutting technique applied within this variational loop (see Figure \ref{fig:mixer_AtoB}), effectively increases the size of the quantum circuits that can be run on the quantum computer and therefore allows this algorithm to target larger graphs~\cite{perlin2021quantum, tang2021cutqc}.
+Once $U_{ansatz}$ has been constructed, optimize its free parameters within a quantum-classical variational loop.
+After measuring the output of the optimized circuit, store the highest Hamming weight bitstring which is also a valid independent set.

+The quantum circuit cutting technique is applied within this loop to enable distributed program executions, effectively increasing the size of the quantum circuits that can be run on the quantum computer and therefore allowing the QPUs to target larger graphs~\cite{perlin2021quantum, tang2021cutqc}.

-\textbf{4.
-Rerun with a new random partition}: Repeat the above steps as many times as desired, each time using a new random bi-partition of the graph, and using the best feasible state (with largest Hamming weight) observed throughout the optimization in Step \ref{step:opt} as a new initial state for the algorithm.
+Finally, the above steps may be repeated until a maximum number of partition rounds is reached or the optimization converges to a solution.
+During each partition round, a new random bi-partition of the graph is found, and the initial state is set to the best feasible state (with largest Hamming weight) observed in the prior round.